sami-dev/aws-s3-static-website-sample/ReadMe.md

 Amazon Simple Storage Service (Amazon S3) can be used to host static Websites without a need for a Web server.
 S3 buckets can be used to host the HTML files for entire static websites.

+You can start by creating an Amazon S3 bucket, enabling the Amazon S3 Website hosting feature, and configuring access permissions for the bucket.
+After you have uploaded files and setup Website, Amazon S3 takes care of serving your content to your visitors.

+You also need to configure Amazon Route 53, a managed Domain Name System (DNS) service to point your domain to your Amazon S3 bucket.

-## Advantages of Hosting site on S3
+## Advantages of Hosting Website on S3

 Here are some of the advantages of hosting site on S3